La Demoiselle de Sociando-Mallet Haut-Médoc 2022 - Second vin

 Wine rated (2025 guide) 93/100

-Fresh aromas of spiced cherries, blackcurrants, minerals, olives and paprika.
-Juicy, medium-bodied palate with fine tannins.
-Pure, fruity, long finish.
-Good balance.
-Mineral rather than fleshy structure.
+Fresh aromas of spicy cherries, blackcurrants, minerals, olives, and paprika.
+Juicy and medium-bodied on the palate, with fine tannins.
+Pure and fruity finish with good length.
+Well-balanced.
+More mineral than fleshy in structure.
 Drink from 2026.

 Yves Beck